kizniche/Mycodo/mycodo-manual.rst

 6. Make note of what your Measurement ID (7) is and replace the Measurement IDs in the ``Conditional Statement`` (8) with that ID (notice "bf43a998" in the first image was replaced with "1c487d5e" in the second image), then click ``Save`` (9).

 If your ``Conditional Statement`` has been formatted correctly, your Conditional will save and it will be ready to activate.
-Below are a few ``Conditional Statement``, examples.
+If an error is returned, your options will not have been saved.
+Inspect the error for which line is causing the issue and read the error message itself to try to understand what the problem is and how to fix it.
+There are an unfathomable number of ways to configure a Conditional, but this should hopefully get you started to developing one that suits your needs.

 |Screenshot-Mycodo-Conditional-Guide-01|